iamashwin99/deRSE25-simulation-on-ethereum-examples/README.md

 The Bell state is a maximally entangled state of two qubits.
 Entry point is the `createBellState` function.
 Takes no inputs.
 Returns the state vector of the two qubits after the operations.
-The operations are performed with fixed point integer with base scaling factor as 1000.
+The operations are performed with fixed point integers with a base scaling factor of 1000.
-Example deployment on testnet:
+Example deployment on the testnet:

 - [Contract deployment](https://sepolia.etherscan.io/tx/0x5931d9e5c3fcd19ead83f003a59f10e1a1dd6471ce4bc334ee750d0787d4fd90)
 - [Contract](https://sepolia.etherscan.io/address/0x33049afb04dd18059a7fa031a0d90247079f4735)